carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 scalar L1 cache to ensure it is coherent with the vector L1 cache.
 The scalar and vector L1 caches are invalidated between kernel dispatches by CP since constant address space data may change between kernel dispatch executions.
-See :ref:`amdgpu-amdhsa-memory-spaces`.
+See :ref:`amdgpu-address-spaces`.

-The one execption is if scalar writes are used to spill SGPR registers.
+The one exception is if scalar writes are used to spill SGPR registers.
 In this case the AMDGPU backend ensures the memory location used to spill is never accessed by vector memory operations at the same time.
 If scalar writes are used then a ``s_dcache_wb`` is inserted before the ``s_endpgm`` and before a function return since the locations may be used for vector memory instructions by a future wavefront that uses the same scratch area, or a function call that creates a frame at the same address, respectively.
 There is no need for a ``s_dcache_inv`` as all scalar writes are write-before-read in the same thread.

-For GFX6-GFX9, scratch backing memory (which is used for the private address space) is accessed with MTYPE NC_NV (non-coherenent non-volatile).
+For GFX6-GFX9, scratch backing memory (which is used for the private address space) is accessed with MTYPE NC_NV (non-coherent non-volatile).
 Since the private address space is only accessed by a single thread, and is always write-before-read, there is never a need to invalidate these entries from the L1 cache.
 Hence all cache invalidates are done as ``*_vol`` to only invalidate the volatile cache lines.

-For GFX10, scratch backing memory (which is used for the private address space) is accessed with MTYPE NC (non-coherenent).
+For GFX10, scratch backing memory (which is used for the private address space) is accessed with MTYPE NC (non-coherent).
 Since the private address space is only accessed by a single thread, and is always write-before-read, there is never a need to invalidate these entries from the L0 or L1 caches.

 For GFX10, wavefronts are executed in native mode with in-order reporting of loads and sample instructions.
 In this mode vmcnt reports completion of load, atomic with return and sample instructions in order, and the vscnt reports the completion of store and atomic without return in order.
 See ``MEM_ORDERED`` field in :ref:`amdgpu-amdhsa-compute_pgm_rsrc1-gfx6-gfx10-table`.

 In GFX10, wavefronts can be executed in WGP or CU wavefront execution mode:

 * In WGP wavefront execution mode the wavefronts of a work-group are executed on the SIMDs of both CUs of the WGP.
 Therefore, explicit management of the per CU L0 caches is required for work-group synchronization.
-Also accesses to L1 at work-group scope need to be expicitly ordered as the accesses from different CUs are not ordered.
+Also accesses to L1 at work-group scope need to be explicitly ordered as the accesses from different CUs are not ordered.
 * In CU wavefront execution mode the wavefronts of a work-group are executed on the SIMDs of a single CU of the WGP.
 Therefore, all global memory access by the work-group access the same L0 which in turn ensures L1 accesses are ordered and so do not require explicit management of the caches for work-group synchronization.

-See ``WGP_MODE`` field in :ref:`amdgpu-amdhsa-compute_pgm_rsrc1-gfx6-gfx10-table`
+See ``WGP_MODE`` field in :ref:`amdgpu-amdhsa-compute_pgm_rsrc1-gfx6-gfx10-table` and
-and :ref:`amdgpu-target-features`.
+:ref:`amdgpu-target-features`.

 On dGPU the kernarg backing memory is accessed as UC (uncached) to avoid needing to invalidate the L2 cache.
 For GFX6-GFX9, this also causes it to be treated as